blinklabs-io/docs/src/content/docs/guides/cardano-node-api/002-quick-start.md

 <br>

-💡 Tip: You can check the Cardno Node API by going to your IP:port/swagger/index.html.
+💡 Tip: You can check the Cardano Node API by going to your IP:port/swagger/index.html.
 Please adjust IP and your port if needed.

 ```
 http://192.0.2.0:8080/swagger/index.html